i-dream-of-ai/next-stripe-helper/README.md

 This utility is perfect for developers building e-commerce platforms, subscription-based services, or any other application that requires payment functionalities within a JS or TS ecosystem.

 Includes a smart webhook handler that will automatically keep your database up to date with current plans, pricing, and subscriptions.
+I also included a few helper function examples below.

+If you would like to contribute or report an error, the github repo is [here]('https://github.com/i-dream-of-ai/next-stripe-helper).
+Please star and follow if you find this tool helpful!!

 ## Installation